 It has been understood for some time that postmodernity rejects external truth claims, foundationalism, or metanarratives.
 Ironically one of the most common approaches to understanding social behavior, Conflict Theory, which once was radical, new, and innovative, has now become institutionalized and sounds very much like a metanarrative as it reduces all human social interaction to conflict, to us vs. them.
 But this is an understandable development.
 Without truth, there is a vacuum.
 But into these vacuum flows “will to power” and “appetite.”
 All that is left is to seek power over others, to “…seize power for your own group.”
 (Veith, 2020, pp. 19-20) Conflict theory has the power to identify and highlight injustices in human society.
 But it is incapable of understanding interacting causes.
 Conflict theory fails to recognize how all sides contribute to the dance, instead turning the world into victims and villains.
 The key problem, we all identify as the victim.
 Few are so self-aware and humble as to be able to identify as the villain.
 But the villain resides in us all.
 Conflict theory’s solution is simply more conflict, to win.
 It feeds the very problem it seeks to resolve.
 Its goal to turn the tables, merely justifies a different group of oppressors, a different group of oppressed.
 Before, I wrote that if I can be anything I can be nothing.
-Postmodern ethics would have us affirm any identity that a person expresses out of their lived experience.
+Postmodern ethics would have us affirm any identity a person expresses from their lived experience.
 Thus, we have Palestinian voices and their supporters who would label Hamas as “freedom fighters” rather than terrorists.
 They would have us reason that in some way their actions were justifiable in the face of Israeli oppression.
 Others reject this outright.
 Nuance is lost.
 One is either a villain or a victim.
 The only solution is war and the elimination of the villain.
 Yet both sides self-identify as victim, the others as villain, and there are real-world consequences.
 Bontea is correct when writing, “In the Israeli-Hamas war, the rhetoric of conflict and identity politics has sustained suffering and death for civilians on both sides.” (p.
 222)

 Yet amidst this field of suffering, there might be a flower seeking to surface.
-Activist of unique and specific causes find alignment together around the Palestinian issue may be signaling something positive or at least a desire for something better, whether we might agree or disagree with their interpretations or demands, and even if we find it lacks nuance or full understanding.
+Activists of unique and specific causes find alignment around the Palestinian issue may be signaling something positive or at least a desire for something better, whether we might agree or disagree with their interpretations or demands, and even if we find it lacks nuance or full understanding.
 The Postmodern era may have given us increasing tribalism, micronarratives, conflict theory, a hermeneutic of suspicion, and the dismissal of propositional truth, but it may be that young adults are growing weary of “us vs. them”.
 Even here with these activists where opposition is still very much on the stage, there is yet a small movement to transcend difference and seek to find unity, to find a common cause in our humanity.
 It is a small step.
 It is not a step that transcends the philosophy of differance.
 Not yet.
 This trend may not be a reversal of momentum toward difference and conflict, but it may be a slowing, a longing cry for something different, for a focus on building up rather than tearing down, for a desire to move beyond the destruction of conflict theory and deconstruction.
 This phenomenon is new and what it signals is yet to be know for sure, but it is certainly worthy of observation.
 Transmodernism may be trying to be born.